rhayes777/WhatsAnalyse/README.md

-A python project to parse and analyse WhatsApp conversations.
+A Python project to parse and analyse WhatsApp conversations.

 # Basic Usage